The following can be found on our Guidelines Page

 - Do ask for help if you need it!

-- Do receive feedback gracefully.
+- Do receive feedback graciously.
 Unless you make an immediately bannable infraction, you will receive one official warning.
 If your actions thereafter indicate that you aren’t on board with the decorum for the forum, we may speak with you again, or ban or silence you to protect the safety and health of the forum for everyone.

 ✘ Don’t ask for help on an exercise without posting code.